U.S. News Rankings

-Clark University is a small liberal arts institution in the midst of 12 other colleges and universities.
-Located in Worcester, Mass., Clark is a member of the Worcester College consortium.
-As such, all Clark students get a WOO card: a pass for local college students that grants discounts at area attractions, baseball games, and the local ski slope, Wachusett Mountain.
-Clark students can also ride the free Consortium shuttle from campus to Becker College, Worcester Polytechnic Institute, Assumption College, Worcester State College, and College of the Holy Cross.
-Students can also hop aboard to get to Worcester Public Library, Worcester Art museum, and the local train and bus station.
+Clark University in Worcester, Mass., is a small liberal arts institution in the midst of 11 other colleges and universities.
+Together, the schools make up the Higher Education Consortium of Central Massachusetts.
+All Clark students can get a WOO card: a pass that grants discounts at area attractions, baseball games and the local ski slope, Wachusett Mountain.
+Clark students can also ride the free intercampus shuttle to Becker College, Worcester Polytechnic Institute, Assumption College, Worcester State University and College of the Holy Cross.
+Students can also hop aboard to get to Worcester Public Library, Worcester Art Museum and the local train and bus station.
 On campus, Clark students can choose from more than 100 clubs and organizations, but the school does not have a Greek system.
 The Clark Cougars sports teams compete in the NCAA Division III New England Women’s and Men’s Athletic Conference.
 Freshmen and sophomores must live on campus, and all students are allowed to bring cars.
 For road trips, Boston is less than an hour’s drive away; New York City is a three-hour trip.
-Students can explore the school’s 30 study abroad options after declaring a major, and about 40 percent of juniors spends at least one semester away from campus.
+Students can explore more than 50 study abroad options after declaring a major, and about one-third of Clark students participate.

 |School mission and unique qualities (as provided by the school):|